scandio/scandiojs/CONTRIBUTING.md

 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the repository.
-* Wait for us to check our your awesomeness!
+* Wait for us to check our your code!